-6. Personal Contacts (Combined with 7)
+6. Personal Contacts

-Contacts are with public safety employees, both inside the bureau and with outside agencies, managers, and support services personnel in the organization, telecommunications personnel located within the organization and other agencies and jurisdictions, members of the public, members of the media, and other local, State, and Federal government agencies.
+Contacts are with public safety employees, both inside and outside agencies, managers, and support services personnel in the organization, telecommunications personnel located within the organization and other agencies and jurisdictions, members of the public, members of the media, and other local, State, and Federal government agencies.
 Contacts are structured and unstructured.
 Some of the contacts occur regularly while others occur only during specific incidents or problems.
 Any or all of these contacts may routinely occur during the course of the normal tour of duty.